 First, we find that legal aid funding started to drop in the first financial quarter of 2014 and kept on falling for the next two years.
 At the end of this period, funding had dropped by 35% relative to the amount approved before the fall started.

-A graph showing Legal Aid by Financial Year and Financial Quarter, illustrating the percentage change on year-to-year basis.
+This graph shows the Legal Aid by Financial Year and Financial Quarter and is for illustration purposes.
+The data shows the percentage change of legail aid on a year-to-year basis.

 Legal Aid by Financial Year and Financial Quarter.
 The image illustrates the percentage change on year-to-year basis.